RyXeleron/Executor-API-Docs/README.md

 * We recommend using `https://web.archive.org/web/*/example.com` for ***Snapshot Calendar*** and `https://web.archive.org/web/*/example.com/*` for ***URL Table List***, make sure to replace `example.com` with the website domain that you're looking to inspect (without `https://`).
 This site (https://archivarix.com/en/) should format the links automatically for you after you enter your desired domain into the domain textbox:
 <br /><br />![Example](https://github.com/luau/Executor-API-Docs/assets/95628489/6e588d90-cb58-4f44-990e-083ceeecb784)

 Another approach is to use the Web Archive api directly, example: `https://web.archive.org/cdx/search/cdx?url=*.krampus.gg/`.
 This way you can inspect all the domains & subdomains that were archived.

+Also, you can use this site https://archive.softwareheritage.org/browse which archives all sort of code.

 | Site | Tags | Notes
 | :- | :- | -